bigkreators/bigkreators.com/token/kontrib_token_wiki.md

 ### Governance

 **Q: How do I participate in governance?**
-A: Hold Kontrib tokens and participate in proposals.
-You need 1,000 staked Kontrib to create proposals.
+A: Hold KONTRIB tokens and participate in proposals.
+You need 1,000 staked KONTRIB to create proposals.
 All token holders can vote, with staked tokens counting double.

 **Q: What can governance change?**
 A: Weekly reward pools, staking rates, point multipliers, platform features, and treasury allocation.
 Major changes require community consensus.